Suicide in the Netherlands in World War II: German invasion

 211 Jews committed suicide in May 1940.
-Notable Jews who committed suicide during these periods included Emanuel Boekman, Jacob van Gelderen and Louis Fles.
+Notable Jews who committed suicide during this period included Emanuel Boekman, Jacob van Gelderen and Louis Fles.

 177 of those who committed suicide were not of Jewish decent.
 Among them were Menno ter Braak and Willem Adriaan Bonger.

 Collaborators

 In the period 1944–1947, 113 collaborators have been identified who committed suicide.
 Notable examples were Meinoud Rost van Tonningen and Robert van Genechten.